scman1/DemeterIntro/README.md

  - Discard amplitude value, and set the fitted E0 shift the bkg_eshift attribute of the aligned data.

-This algorithm work quite well for good quality data.
-Although, even for very good data, if it starts of many volts out of alignment, the fit is likely to find a false minimum.
-If data start very far out of alignment, you will likely need to set the bkg_eshift attribute by hadn to something close before calling the align method.
+The algorithm works well for good quality data.
+Although, even for very good data.
+However, if data starts many volts out of alignment, the fit is likely to find a false minimum.
+In these cases, the bkg_eshift attribute needs to be sety by hand to something close, before calling the align method.

 Script     | Example                   | File         | File used
 -------    | -------------             |------------- | -----